Srekel/the-debuginator/README.md

 ### :heavy_check_mark: Left or right aligned

 Because some games already have other important stuff on the left side of the screen.

+Hey, you could even have one instance of The Debuginator on the left and another on the right.

 ### :heavy_check_mark: Hierarchical